VolpeUSDOT/RDR-Public/metamodel_py/tests/README.md

 # Usage of automated tests

 RDR uses automated testing to ensure the quality of the code base.
-Three sets of tests are implemented currently:
+The following tests are implemented currently:

 1. `config_test.py`
-2. `qs1_1full_test.py`
+2. `qs1_full_test.py`
-3. `qs1_2add_test.py`
+3. `qs2A_test.py`
+4. `qs2B_test.py`
+5. `qs2C_test.py`
+6. `qs3_test.py`

 The first validates that input folders are set up correctly, that the config file has the correct values, and that initial setup of the RDR run has been done.

-The second runs the Quick Start 1 scenario from scratch, reads the compiled model results, and validates that the AequilibraE outputs match expected values.
+The second runs Quick Start 1 from scratch, reads the compiled model results, and validates that the AequilibraE outputs match expected values.

+The third - fifth are tests of Quick Start 2, which modifies outputs of Quick Start 1.
+Therefore, QS1 has to be completed successfully first; the outputs in the `generated_files` directory of QS1 are copied over into the respective Data directories for each of the QS2 tests.
+  + Example A runs a subset of the hazard scenarios
+  + Example B changes parameters of the recovery module to analyze more hazard recovery cases
+  + Example C changes how damage metrics are calculated in the economic analysis

-The third runs a modified Quick Start 1 scenario incorporating existing AequilibraE outputs and supplementing with additional core model runs.
+The sixth runs Quick Start 3, which likewise modifies the outputs of QS1.

+A final 'test', `quickstart_cleanup_test.py`, removes all the `generated_files` directories from each test to ensure when running locally that a clean test is performed.
+When developing tests locally, remove this test file temporarily from the tests directory to keep generated outputs for debugging.

 ## Using the tests on GitHub